tidylang2026/tidylang2026.github.io/9_general_questions.md

 #### **Q2.
 Can I use external datasets for training?**

 Yes, this is an **open-condition challenge**.
-Participants are permitted to use any public or private datasets to train their systems.
+Participants are permitted to use any public or private datasets to train their systems, in addition to the provided TidyVoiceX training partition.
 However, the use of all non-challenge data must be fully disclosed in the system description paper.

 #### **Q3.
 What is the restriction regarding Mozilla Common Voice (MCV) data?**

-**Strict restriction**: The only data permitted from the MCV dataset is the official **Tidy-X training partition**.
+**Strict restriction**: The only data permitted from the MCV dataset is the official **TidyVoiceX training partition**.
 The use of any other data from the MCV corpus is strictly forbidden.

 #### **Q4.
 Can I use pre-trained models?**

+Yes, the use of publicly available, pre-trained models is permitted and encouraged.
+This includes:
+- Pre-trained speaker recognition models (e.g., models trained on VoxCeleb, VoxBlink, etc.)
+- Pre-trained ResNet architectures
+- Self-supervised learning (SSL) models (e.g., wav2vec2, HuBERT, WavLM, etc.)
+- Any other publicly available pre-trained models

-Yes, the use of publicly available, pre-trained models (e.g., models trained on VoxCeleb, VoxBlink, etc.) is permitted, provided their use is explicitly and thoroughly declared in the system description paper.
+All pre-trained models used must be explicitly and thoroughly declared in the system description paper, including their source, training data, and how they were integrated into the system.

 #### **Q5.
 Is data augmentation allowed?**